Skip to main content

 Positioning

-Positioning in marketing is the explicit answer to three executive questions: who are we for, what do they hire us instead of, and why do we win when they…
+Positioning answers three executive questions: who you are for, what they hire you instead of, and why the change is worth the cost.

 What it means